r0zetta/collaborative_filtering/README.md

 If you're interested in the details of these implementations, take a look at the accompanying jupyter notebooks.

 ## About the datasets
 This repository contains two datasets that represent anonymized retweet interactions between Twitter accounts.
 All data was captured directly from Twitter.
+The reason why retweet interactions were chosen for this experiment is because those interactions can be extracted directly from Tweet objects obtained via the API.
+At this moment it is not possible to obtain Like interactions using that API.

 The two datasets are described in more detail below.

 ### US2020
 This dataset was collected using the filter function of Twitter's streaming API (https://developer.twitter.com/en/docs/twitter-api/v1/tweets/filter-realtime/api-reference/post-statuses-filter).
 The filter API was instructed to capture Tweet objects from approximately 100 accounts participating in US political discussion during mid-October 2020.
 Twitter's filter API returns Tweet objects when any of the queried accounts publish a tweet, and when tweets mentioning (replies, retweets, mentions) any of the queried accounts are published.